iaifi/iaifi.github.io/iaifi-news.md

 ## IAIFI News Archive

+***Second Round of IAIFI Fellows Announced***: The next round of [IAIFI Fellows (2022-2025)](/current-fellows.html#2021-2025-iaifi-fellows), Denis Boyda, Carolina Cuesta, and Jessie Micallef, will join us later in 2022 and help spark vital interdisciplinary research at the intersection of Physics and AI! *January, 28, 2022*
+{:.info}

+***IAIFI Senior Investigator Phiala Shanahan receives 2021 Wu-Ki Tung Award for Early Career Research on QCD***: [Phiala was recognized](https://varelas.people.uic.edu/tung_award/) "for pioneering studies of long-wavelength and nuclear non-perturbative QCD effects in discretized space and time, and for applications of machine learning to lattice field theory." *January 24, 2022*
+{:.info}

+***IAIFI Junior Investigator Harold Erbin receives MIT Infinite Expansion Award***: Harold was selected as one of the recipients of [MIT's Infinite Expansion Award for 2022](https://science.mit.edu/about/awards/staff-excellence-awards/infinite-mile-kilometer-winners/) because of his "exemplary service on the IAIFI Early Career and Equity Committee” and being “actively involved in many other IAIFI community building efforts." *January 10, 2022*
+{:.info}

+***IAIFI Senior Investigator Pulkit Agrawal and collaborators receive Best Paper Award at Conference on Robot Learning:*** The paper was chosen for "The sheer scope and variation across objects tested with this method, and the range of different policy architectures and approaches tested."
+Read ["A System for General In-Hand Object Re-Orientation"](https://openreview.net/forum?id=7uSBJDoP7tY), *November 12, 2021*
+{:.info}

 ***IAIFI Senior Investigator Philip Harris establishes NSF-Funded Institute with collaborators:*** [Philip Harris will serve as Deputy Director of the Accelerated AI Algorithms for Data-Driven Discovery (A3D3) Institute](https://news.mit.edu/2021/taming-data-deluge-1029), using Artificial Intelligence to accelerate discoveries in physics, astronomy, and neuroscience. *October 29, 2021*
 {:.info}